May 26: Today in Royal History

 May 26, 1826 – Birth of Grand Duchess Elizabeth Mikhailovna of Russia, Duchess of Nassau, first wife of Adolphe, Duke of Nassau, the future Grand Duke Adolphe I of Luxembourg, in the Kremlin in Moscow, Russia

+In 1844, 17-year-old Elizabeth married 26-year-old Adolphe, Duke of Nassau in St. Petersburg, Russia.
+The newlyweds remained in Russia for a while before traveling to the Duchy of Nassau where they lived at Biebrich Castle in Wiesbaden, now in the German state of Hesse.
 Elizabeth died at age 18 in childbirth along with her baby daughter.
-Her husband had an Orthodox church built for her remains in Wiesbaden, Duchy of Nassau, now in the German state of Hesse.
-The church was built on a hill that was visible from Adolphe’s residence so he could always see where Elizabeth’s remains were buried.
+Her husband built an Orthodox church for her remains in Wiesbaden, Duchy of Nassau, now in the German state of Hesse.
+The church was built on a hill and was visible from Adolphe’s residence so he could always see where Elizabeth was buried.

 Unofficial Royalty: Elizabeth Mikhailovna of Russia, Duchess of Nassau